MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/secure-data-playground.md

 ## Prerequisites

 Ensure that the AI Studio hub is deployed with the __Identity-based access__ setting for the Storage account.
 This configuration is required for the correct access control and security of your AI Studio Hub.
-You can verify this in two ways:
+You can verify this configuration using one of the following methods:

 - In the Azure portal, select the hub and then select __Settings__, __Properties__, and __Options__.
 At the bottom of the page, verify that __Storage account access type__ is set to __Identity-based access__.
 - If deploying using Azure Resource Manager or Bicep templates, include the `systemDatastoresAuthMode: 'identity'` property in your deployment template.